Updated: 31st March 2020

 These statistics bear out on some of my more high-traffic blogs, where mobile users comprise over 50% of all blog readers.

-With Google’s recent “Mobilegeddon” update, you must ensure that your blog is easily accessible and readable on all mobile devices.
+With Google’s “Mobilegeddon” update, you must ensure that your blog is easily accessible and readable on all mobile devices.

 The best way to do this is by using a responsive theme that adapts your blog design to the device it is being viewed on.